DiSkyOrg/Documentation/docs/messages/advanced-messages.md

         set {_embed} to embed from json {_json}
         ```

-??? tip "Want to reuse embeds with templates? (since v4.26.0)"
-    **DiSky v4.26.0** brings back embed templates from DiSky v3!
-You can register reusable embed templates and use them throughout your code:

-    ```applescript
-    # Register a template
-    register embed "success":
-        set title of embed to "Success!"
-        set embed color of embed to green set footer of embed to "Operation completed"

-    # Use the template
-    reply with embed template "success"

-    # Or add it to a message
-    create a new message and store it in {_msg}: set content of message to "Check this out!" add embed template "success" to embeds of message
-    ```

-    See the [Register Embed Template](../docs/effects.md#register-embed-template) effect and [Embed Template](../docs/expressions.md#embed-template) expression for more details.

 ## Add attachments

 Attachments are files that you can link to your message.
 If **SkImage** is installed, you can pass an image to the attachments.
 By default, you provide the file's local path to your file: